wswddl/ip/docs/README.md

 ## Adding deadlines : `deadline`

-- Add deadline which consist of a description and deadline
+- Add deadline which consist of a description and deadline.
 - The task will be added to the task list with a tag `D`.

 Format:
 `deadline <task description> /by <yyyy-MM-dd HHmm>`

 Example:
-- `deadline Write user guide /by 2025-02-21 2359`
+`deadline Write user guide /by 2025-02-21 2359`

 Outcome:
 `Write user guide` task is added to the task list with a tag `D` and by default it is not marked as done.

 ```
-[D][ ] Write user guide (by : Feb 21 2025 11:59 PM)
+[D][ ] Write user guide (by: Feb 21 2025 11:59 PM)
 ```

 ## Adding events : `event`

-- Add event which consist of a description, start and end date & time
+- Add event which consist of a description, start and end date & time.
 - The task will be added to the task list with a tag `E`.

 Format: